srMarquinho/ultimate-dividend-portfolio/README.md

 ------------------

 And if you found this helpful, appreciate the time put on this sheet and you insist please donate any amount for the kids pig bank.
 By doing this you will be contributing to future updates and features.
-THANK YOU! :-*
+THANK YOU! :kissing_smiling_eyes:

 <a href="https://paypal.me/srmarquinho">
     <img alt="paypal.me/srmarquinho" src="./images/Paypal.png"